Sanskar-Agarwal/PacMan-In-Multiverse/README.md

 <br>
 <br>

-To access the Report as well as Domain,Static and Dynamic models head to 'PacMan-In-Multiverse' -> 'PacMan Game' -> 'documentation'
+To access the Report as well as Domain,Static and Dynamic models head to 'PacMan-In-Multiverse' -> 'Game' -> 'documentation'

 </p>